About the Grotesque

 Oh, and that creature there...

-That's Sanguine, they're a glittery grotesque and my author avatar.
-They originated from a series of events in 2020.
+Sanguine came from a series of events in 2020.
 That year I was troubled by just about everything, minus a certain disease.
-My main problem was feeling like I lacked an identity.
+Out of all these troubles, the biggest was a single feeling.
+That being the feeling of lacking an identity.
 It wasn't a total lack of self; I knew what I loved, but I didn't know how to present that to the world.
 Every time I tried to cobble something together, it led to more questions than answers.
 I’d describe it as a form of selective mutism, where I’d lock up and retreat into myself at seemingly random moments.
 I knew better than to imitate others, but I struggled nonetheless.
 Sanguine was my latest attempt at closure and miraculously, they landed straight into my heart.
 I consider introspection a virtue, and moments like this are why.
 A year later, I worked through our gender, and Sanguine evolved with me.
 In their completed form, Sanguine is a mirror of myself, only exaggerated to comedic effect.
 My friends know me as affectionate and conscientious to a fault, while Sanguine is a nervous wreck.
 Thus, they serve less as a power fantasy and more as a performance of self-awareness.

 This even shows in their very design.
 Blue was chosen for my pre-dawn motif and its typical link to human sadness.
 Their horns are not a proud crown of bone and keratin; instead, they point forlornly downward.
 Their eye markings furrow their brow into a constant look of gloom.
 Combined with their horn shape, they carry the air of a depressed court jester.
 Their ears, once sharper in earlier designs, are now lopped and soft to the touch.
 Their face is catlike, closer to a small cat than a lion; so the poor thing can't even roar.
 They don’t have claws, but large, plushlike paws.
 Seldom is there a sharp edge on this beast, softened by its blobby contours and heart-shaped tail.
 In short, they're designed to look absolutely pitiful.
 Their name came from a line in our favourite childhood video game; the Elder Scrolls IV Oblivion.
 Amongst the game's more law-abiding guilds, the player can initiate into an assassins’ guild.
 When they complete the guild's initiation quest, they're led to a dilapitated house in one of the game's major cities.
 Once inside the house, the player needs to go downstairs and speak to a magical door, which riddles “What is the colour of night?”.
 To this, the player must respond “Sanguine, my brother”.
 Sanguine in that context is likely a reference to blood, but in the context of naming this Sanguine, it comes with a double meaning.
 Sanguine’s skin is a mix of the colours Pearl Night blue and Pearl Gentian.
 So alongside the prior allusion to blood, this Sanguine is also the colour of night.
 Although, the word Sanguine can also describe an absurd sort of optimism, which matches about as well as me and broad daylight.